-The costs of general practitioner care do not count towards the compulsory and, if applicable, voluntary excess.
-The compulsory and, if applicable, voluntary excess do include the costs of (laboratory) testing in a hospital or independent laboratory at the request of a general practitioner.
+The costs of general practitioner care do not count towards the compulsory excess.
+The compulsory excess does include the costs of (laboratory) testing in a hospital or independent laboratory at the request of a general practitioner.

 Preventive foot care

 You are entitled to preventive foot care such as general practitioners and medical specialists generally provide if you have Diabetes Mellitus type I or II.
 The preventive foot care includes the total package of examinations and treatments in care profiles 1 to 4, as laid down in the 2019 'Prevention of Diabetic Foot Ulcers Care Module' (Zorgmodule Preventie Diabetische Voetulcera).
 An individual treatment plan determines the number of procedures you actually receive.